What Is A VPN?

-It uses military-grade 256-bit encryption and it lets you choose between OpenVPN, IKEv2, L2TP-IPsec, and PPTP protocols.
+It uses military-grade 256-bit encryption and it lets you choose between OpenVPN, WireGuard and IKEv2 protocols.
 It neither monitors nor logs user activity and it accepts Bitcoin, ensuring complete anonymity.
 Its feature suite includes DNS and IP leak protection, automatic kill switch, ad-block, anti-tracking, malware block, and anti-fingerprinting system.
 It is P2P-friendly, enabling you to torrent safely and anonymously.

-The service offers dedicated apps for Windows, Mac, iOS, Android, Linux, and routers and it can be configured on a range of other platforms and devices, such as Kodi and Amazon Firestick.
+The service offers dedicated apps for iOS, Android, macOS, Windows, Linux, Amazon Fire TV Stick, Android TV, Smart TV, Apple TV, PlayStation 3 & PlayStation 4, Xbox One & Xbox 360, and routers and it can be configured on a range of other platforms and devices, such as Kodi and Amazon Firestick.
 It allows up to 7 simultaneous connections, which is unusually generous.

 CyberGhost offers a 14-day money-back guarantee for its monthly subscription and a generous 45-day money-back guarantee for all other plans.

 ExpressVPN is another well-known VPN provider based in the British Virgin Islands.
 It provides blazing speeds, smooth performance, great device compatibility, and top-notch security and it is one of the rare VPN services that still work with Netflix.
 It operates more than 3,000 servers in 90+ world countries, so you can access any geo-restricted content.
 It is P2P-friendly and torrenting is allowed on all servers.